 Round Table [Collaboration]

-- A group is assembled, and a circular pattern is derived and sequenced.
+• A group is assembled, and a circular, sequential pattern is established.

-- Each participant in a sequenced group initiates a work-in-progress.
+• Each participant in a group initiates a work-in-progress.

 • Each participant passes this first-stage work to the next participant in the sequence, and so, each receives a first-stage work from the sequentially prior participant.